Real-Time Polyp Detection, Localization and Segmentation in Colonoscopy Using Deep Learning: Results

 \subsubsection{Detection and localisation task}

-For the object detection and localisation task, the commonly used average precision (AP) and intersection-of-union (IoU) has been used~\cite{everingham2015pascal,lin2014microsoft}.
+For the object detection and localisation task, the commonly used Average Precision (AP) and \ac{IoU} have been used~\cite{everingham2015pascal,lin2014microsoft}.

-\begin{itemize} \item {Intersection of Union, IoU}: This metric measures the overlap between two bounding boxes A and B as the ratio between the overlapped area.
+\begin{itemize} \item {IoU}: This metric measures the overlap between two bounding boxes A and B as the ratio between the overlapped area.

-\item {Average precision, AP}: AP is computed as the Area Under Curve (AUC) of the precision-recall curve of detection sampled at all unique recall values (r1, r2, ...) whenever the maximum precision value drops:
+\item {AP}: AP is computed as the Area Under Curve (AUC) of the precision-recall curve of detection sampled at all unique recall values (r1, r2, ...) whenever the maximum precision value drops:

 with $p_{\mathrm{interp}}(r_{n+1}) =\underset{\tilde{r}\ge r_{n+1}}{\max}p(\tilde{r})$.
 Here, $p(r_n)$ denotes the precision value at a given recall value.
 This definition ensures monotonically decreasing precision.
 AP was computed as an average APs for IoU from 0.25 to 0.75 with a step-size of 0.05 which means an average over 11 IoU levels are used (AP @[.25 : .05 : .75]). \end{itemize}